OWASP/QRLJacking/QrlJacking-Framework/Readme.md

 # QrlJacker - QrlJacking Exploitation Framework
-### A python framework which goal is to exploit QrlJacking attack vector easily
+### A python framework with the goal of easily exploiting the QrlJacking attack vector

 # Installation